Probability measures on the path space and the sticky particle system: Introduction

+This approach was inspired by the probabilistic interpretation of solutions of the continuity equation described in Chapter 8 of the monograph by Ambrosio, Gigli and Savar\'e \cite{AGS}.
+They showed that any solution of the continuity equation can be associated with a probability measure on $\Gamma$ using a tightness argument.
+We were also inspired by the work of Dermoune \cite{Dermoune}, who gave a probabilistic interpretation of solutions of the SPS using a related stochastic differential equation; see also \cite{MR2418013} which extends Dermoune's approach to include discontinuous initial velocity functions.

 This paper is organized as follows.
-In section \ref{prelimSection}, we study properties of weak solutions when $\rho_0$ is a convex combination of Dirac masses.
-Then in section \ref{TVsection}, we study the total variation of sticky particle trajectories and prove Lemma \ref{TVest}.
-Next, we consider probability measures on a path space that correspond to weak solutions in section \ref{MeasureSect}.
-Finally, we prove Theorem \ref{Exist1D} in section \ref{ExistSec}.
+In section \ref{prelimSection}, we consider the dynamics of finitely many point masses which move freely along the real line and interact only through perfectly inelastic collisions.
+We will also use the trajectories of these point masses to design $\eta$ when $\rho_0$ is a convex combination of Dirac measures.
+We will then take limits of these measures and prove Proposition \ref{EtaThm} in section \ref{ExistSec}.
+Finally, in section \ref{SolnSec} we will show how to generate a weak solution pair of the SPS.
 We thank Jin Feng, Wilfrid Gangbo, Emanuel Indrei, Changyou Wang and Zhenfu Wang for engaging in insightful discussions related to this work.